 Day 1 – Sunrise at Angkor Wat but don’t explore the temple, The Bayon, The Baphuon, Ta Prohm, Preah Khan, Ta Som, and Pre Rup.

 Day 2 – Go to Banteay Srei in the morning and explore Angkor Wat in the afternoon when the crowd is lesser.

 Must-visit best temples of Siem Reap in Angkor Archeological Park

 Angkor Wat Temple

 This is the biggest and most spectacular of all the temples at Angkor Archeological Park.
 Angkor Wat is a representation of Mount Meru, the home of the Hindu gods and moat around it is believed to represent the Sheersagar (mythological oceans).

 The king Suryavarman built and dedicated this temple to the Hindu god Vishnu.
 The main shrine was originally occupied by a statue of Vishnu and it was open on sides.
-Later on, it was converted to Buddhist temple in the 14th century and walled on sides.
+Later on, it was converted to a Buddhist temple in the 14th century and walled on sides.

 On the eastern gallery is most celebrated scenes from Hindu epic – the Churning of the Sea of Milk, showing 92 Asuras and 88 Devas using the serpent king Vasuki to churn the sea under Vishnu’s direction.